NBISweden/Knox-ePouta/README.md

 # µ-Mosler setup on Knox

-This set of scripts allows you to (re)create a test environment in an Openstack cluster.
-This created set of virtual machines is called vanilla-Mosler.
+This set of scripts allows you to create a test environment in an Openstack cluster.
+This created set of virtual machines will be the base for testing the connection to the
+[ePouta cloud](https://research.csc.fi/epouta).
+We will then use that set of VMs to (re)create [Mosler](https://bils.se/resources/mosler.html) and further improve or extend it (codenamed µ-Mosler).
 Our openstack cluster is called Knox.

 ## Requirements
 You first need to create a file (named 'user.rc') in order to set up your openstack credentials.
 That file will contain 3 variables:

 	export OS_TENANT_NAME=<tenant-name>
 	export OS_USERNAME=<username>